Rule one of any brand communications: Get noticed.

 Rule three: Evoke a response.

-First, we take the time to understand the brand.
-If the brand image is hazy, we work with a client to define it.
-We might suggest a Brand DNA workshop.
-This step is critical.
+- We analyse your brand.
+If the brand image is hazy, we work with you to define it.
+We might suggest a Brand DNA program.
 This will become the blueprint for all communications.

-We write a communications brief, so there’s no ambiguity about what we need to communicate to whom and what we want to achieve.
-Only when this background is completed will we start work on the creative ideas.
+- We write a communications brief, so there’s no ambiguity about what we need to communicate to whom and what we want to achieve.

-We are strong believers in keeping things simple.
-We have few overheads.
+- We are strong believers in keeping things simple.
 We assemble a creative team as appropriate to each project, drawing on a rich pool of specialists around the world.